vastsoun/libefsm/README.md

 ## Licensing

-This library is licensed under the BSD 3-clause ("New") license.
+This library is licensed under the BSD 3-clause ("Newer") license.

 ##Installation